Salaah01/django-action-triggers/docs/source/message_brokers.rst

 Best Practices for Configuration
 ================================

 - **Security**: Avoid hardcoding sensitive information, such as passwords, in your `settings.py` file.
 Use environment variables or a secure vault to manage these credentials.
 - **Testing**: Before deploying to production, thoroughly test your broker configuration in a development environment to ensure that messages are being sent and received correctly.
+- **Set Timeout Limits**: Define a maximum timeout for message broker actions to prevent long-running requests from blocking your application.
+This can be done by setting `ACTION_TRIGGER_SETTINGS.MAX_BROKER_TIMEOUT` in your settings.

 Broker Configuration Guides
 ===========================

 This guide should help you configure message brokers within **Django Action Triggers**.
 For more advanced configurations, refer to the specific guides for Kafka and RabbitMQ.

 .. toctree::
    :maxdepth: 2